nextgis/docs_ngmobile/source/editing.rst

    Select layer dialog.

-2. The second way to switch to Edit mode is to long-press the geometry you want to edit.
+2. The second way to switch to Edit mode is to long-press the geometry you want to edit and to select "Edit" in the Editig Toolbar at the bottom of the map screen.

 3. The third way is to open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`) and tap on Layer contextual menu icon next to the vector layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
 This will open the contextual menu items (item 6 in :numref:`ngmobile_layer_tree_pic`).
 There you need to select "Edit".

+.. _ngmobile_editing_toolbar:

 The Editing Toolbar
 --------------------